• Skip to primary navigation

 I’ve broken down each vegan egg substitute for the different types of baked goods.
 And, I’ve also included a list in the recipe card at the bottom of this post.

-NOTE: each vegan egg replacement is equivalent to replacing one large egg.
+NOTE: Each vegan egg replacement is equivalent to replacing one large egg.

 This is best when used in recipes that specifically call for egg whites as opposed to whole eggs.
 It’s also an excellent oil replacement for recipes like this oil-free vegan pesto or vegan cornbread recipe.